-ROYAL BANK OF CANADA Form FWP January 10, 2019
+ROYAL BANK OF CANADA Form FWP January 07, 2019

-RBC Capital Markets® Filed Pursuant to Rule 433 Registration Statement No. 333-227001 The information in this preliminary terms supplement is not complete and may be changed.
-Preliminary Terms Supplement Subject to Completion: Dated January 10, 2019 Pricing Supplement Dated January, 2019 to the Product Prospectus Supplement ERN-EI-1, Prospectus Supplement, and Prospectus Each Dated September 7, 2018 \$ Geared Buffered Enhanced Return Notes Linked to the S&P 500 [®] Index, Due August 13, 2020 Royal Bank of Canada
+RBC Capital Markets® Filed Pursuant to Rule 433 Registration Statement No. 333-227001

+The information in this preliminary terms supplement is not complete and may be changed.

+Preliminary Terms

+Supplement

+Subject to Completion:

+Dated January 7, 2019

+Pricing Supplement

+Dated January ,

+2019 to the

+Product Prospectus

+Supplement ERN-EI-1,

+Prospectus Supplement

+and Prospectus, Each

+Dated September 7,

+2018

+\$Notes Linked to the S&P 500[®] Index, Due February 1, 2024 Royal Bank of Canada

-Royal Bank of Canada is offering the Geared Buffered Enhanced Return Notes (the "Notes") linked to the performance of the S&P 500[®] Index (the "Reference Asset").
+Royal Bank of Canada is offering the notes (the "Notes") linked to the performance of the S&P 500Index (the "Reference Asset").

-The CUSIP number for the Notes is 78013XXE3.
+The CUSIP number for the Notes is 78013XWE4.
 The Notes do not pay interest.
-The Notes provide a 150% leveraged positive return if the level of the Reference Asset increases from the Initial Level to the Final Level, up to a maximum return of \$1,183.30 per \$1,000 in Principal Amount.
-If the Final Level is less than the Initial Level, but not by more than 20%, investors will receive their principal amount at maturity.
-However, investors will lose 1.25% of the principal amount of the Notes for each 1% decrease from the Initial Level to the Final Level of more than 20%.
+If the level of the Reference Asset increases from the Initial Level to the Final Level, the Notes provide a one-for-one return based on that increase, subject to the Maximum Redemption Amount of [150%-160%] of the principal amount of the Notes (to be determined on the Trade Date).
+If the Final Level of the Reference Asset is equal to or less than the Initial Level, the investor will receive the principal amount at maturity, and no additional payment.
 Any payments on the Notes are subject to our credit risk.

-Issue Date: January 14, 2019
+Issue Date: January 31, 2019 Maturity Date: February 1, 2024

-Maturity Date: August 13, 2020